Jennifer Borgioli Binis, President

 While preparing for a keynote on negotiating large-scale state-mandated tests, I came across Testing Wars in the Public Schools: A Forgotten History.
 It was a short hop to studying historiography and education history.
 I learned the word “schoolmarm.”
 I took formal courses where I could, created projects where I couldn’t.
 My first Wikipedia project, tracking down the identity of every Board of Regents member was one such project.
 I learned a great deal about working in libraries and archives, tracking down and double-checking primary texts, and the history of education in New York State.
 I shared my history passion with anyone who’d listen and began to get questions (and offer unsolicited information) about the history of particular education topics from writers I was supporting.
 I started my podcast to share some of what I’d learned and began fact-checking education history in popular education books.
 (I talk more about my training and work around education history in this episode of the Ask Historian’s podcast.)

-I currently live in Lancaster, NY with my husband, two gentle cats, and one cat who loves waking on the humans’ heads the moment the sun thinks about rising.
+I currently live in Lancaster, NY with my husband and two hufflelump cats.
 I own entirely too many books (and am very grateful for the existence of Thriftbooks) and am always happy to connect!

-I am a member of the Editorial Freelance Association, ACES: The Society For Editing, History of Education Society, and Association for Supervision and Curriculum Development (ASCD).
+I am a member of the Editorial Freelance Association, ACES: The Society For Editing, and the History of Education Society.
 I’ve written on education history for Nursing Clio and my writing on Identity, Power, and Education addresses gender and race dynamics in the modern era.
 You can listen to me talk about education history, gender, change, and more on a variety of podcasts.

 We work to make sure the feedback you receive is clear, manageable, and aligned to your goals as an author.